 For the moment the hitter is everyone’s hero and he is the toast of the town for many days.
 The old baseball duffers around town will exclaim I knew he could do it.

-A grand slam in the internet/cyberspce world is having a world class support team to help you to develop your very own and personal web site.
+• A grand slam in the internet/cyberspace world is having a world class support team to help you to develop your very own and personal web site.
+Take the lead from baseball lingo-page4 direction to do so.

 The most often seen call is a fly ball drilled into the outfield that bounces over the fence.
 The other prevalent call is when some obstruction along the foul lines prevents an outfielder from retrieving a fair hit ball that finds its way out of play.

-Before a game starts the two team managers meet and discuss what rule to use if the ball goes astray and the obstruction of the field interferes with the play.
+Before a game starts the two team managers meet and discuss what rule to use if the ball goes astray and some particular obstruction of the field does in fact interfere with the play.

-These we call the ground rules and they only apply to that particular playing field.
+These we call the ground rules and they only apply to that particular playing field just as baseball lingo-page4 only handles the G-J alphabet part of the lingo.

 H

-- Hidden Ball Trick: can provide the winning edge.
-I promise you have never seen this action before.
-This word Tompoolery is new to the baseball jargon or vocabulary uses at the ball game.
+• Hidden Ball Trick It sure makes a difference and just might provide the winning edge.
+I promise you if you have never seen this action before it can work like a charm.
+Tom foolery is not new to the baseball antics often used to win games at the ballpark.

 The little 2nd sacker is basically defenseless and will be brought down in a heap.